zubinchopra/portaldocs/portal-sdk/generated/top-extensions-performance.md

 <a name="performance-extension-performance"></a>
 ## Extension performance

-Extension performance is impacted by both Blade and Part performance, when the extension is loaded, when it is unloaded, and when it is required.
+Extension performance is impacted by both Blade and Part performance, when the extension is loaded, when it is unloaded, and when it is required by another extension.

 When a user visits a resource blade for the first time, the Portal  loads the extension and then requests the ViewModel.
-This makes the Blade/Part performance happen.
+This adds to the counts and times for the Blade and Part performance.

-If the user were to browse away from the UI experience and browse back previous to the unloading of the  extension, the second visit is faster because the UI does not have to re-load all of the extension.
+In addition, if the user were to browse away from the UI experience and browse back previous to the unloading of the extension, the load times for the second visit are faster because the UI does not have to re-load the entire extension.

 <a name="performance-blade-performance"></a>
 ## Blade performance

-Blade performance is centered around specific areas that are encapsulated under the `BladeRevealed` action.
+Blade performance is measured  around specific areas that are encapsulated under the `BladeRevealed` action.
 They are as follows.

 1. The constructor